jepusto/scdhlm/cran-comments.md

 ## Resubmission

 This is a re-submission.
-This version includes extensive user-interface and back-end updates to the built-in shiny app (invoked by `shine_scd()`), as well as a few bug fixes.
-The vignette, examples, and unit tests have been updated so that the package can be compiled without any Suggested packages.
+This version includes several new user-facing functions for pre-processing data and calculating effect size estimates.
+It also includes updates to the built-in web app, as well as a few small bug fixes.

 ## Test environments